 This begs the question: Wouldn’t you rather only have 50 games played by the best players in the world who aren’t visibly fatigued instead of the 82-game marathon that routinely eats some of its young by the time the season’s over?
 I may not agree with everything Kyrie says or does, but the point he’s making by showcasing the value of fresh legs could be a silver lining if the league ever moves away from an oversaturated product and finally pares back their slaughterhouse of a season.
 Irving looks unbelievable out there.
 Imagine if everyone was this fresh.

-Here’s what else I saw last night:Please, blog, may I have some more?
+Here’s what else I saw on a quiet Tuesday night in the NBA…Please, blog, may I have some more?